 Very few food items provide a larger culinary canvas than the sandwich.
 Anything goes between two slices of bread.
 Whether you prefer savory or sweet, sandwiches offer endless possibilities, with a spectrum of fillings only limited by the imagination.
-Santa Monica has creative sandwich practitioners that use breads ranging from brioche to pretzel rolls and bagels with everything in between.
+Santa Monica sandwich shops have creative sandwich practitioners that use breads ranging from brioche to pretzel rolls and bagels with everything in between.
 Learn about some of the city’s most exciting sandwiches.
 By Joshua Lurie

 A Cut Above Butcher Shop

 Eddy Shin opened A Cut Above Butcher Shop in 2013.
 His pasture-raised, nose-to-tail establishment features blackboard menus touting “Contributing Farms,” a single picnic table, and clear views into the butcher shop and kitchen.
 Many types of meat make the jump from the case to sandwiches.
 Cubano is a particular standout.
 Slow-roasted Kurobuta pork shoulder joins Nueske ham, dill pickles, jalapenos, caramelized onions, Swiss cheese, cilantro, and Dijon mustard.
 Ingredients are piled onto a chewy eight-inch ca’ d’Oro Bakery baguette and pressed, resulting in balanced Cuban comfort.